andraugust/andraugust.github.io/soundcatcher-nrf.md

 }
 ```

-The `Serial.write` sends the payload bytes through the serial port and onto the computer where they're read by a python script that's listening for data.
-The python script assembles the bytes and writes them to a wav file.
-The python script is a bit more involved, so I won't go into the weeds describing it, but you can look at it here (link).
+The `Serial.write` sends the payload bytes through the serial port and onto the computer where they're read by a listening python script.
+The python script assembles the bytes and writes them to a wav file with the help of the `serial` and `wave` libraries.
+The python script is a bit more involved, so I won't go into the weeds describing it, but you can find it here (link).

+##